openETCS/dataDictionary/README.md

 dataDictionary
 ==============

-This repository is the container for the openETCS data dictionary
+This repository is the container for the openETCS data dictionary.
+This function is strongly depending to requirements, modelling, tools and verification.

 Responsible and Contact: Bernd Hekele, DB
 * Process Mentor: Klaus-Rüdiger Hase